Go to our Beaver Resource Hub for more information about beavers.

 - Beavers eat fish.

 Not true.
 Beavers are herbivores.

-- Beavers are rodents so will breed quickly.
+- Beavers are rodents so will breed and reproduce quickly.

 Beavers are rodents but they only have between 2 and 4 kits once a year.
-However, in most of Europe where beavers have been introduced a programme of culling to manage numbers is in place.
+However, in most of Europe where beavers have been introduced a programme of culling is in place to manage their numbers.

 - Beavers mainly live in headwater streams in hilly areas.